rowanho/distributed_movies/README.md

 - "Overloaded" replicas can send (but not recieve) gossip.

-- The client/server handle invalid queries where a movie id or a rating (movie id + user id) is not in the dataset.
+- Client/server handle invalid queries where a movie id or a rating (movie + user id) is not in the dataset.

-- Consistent service - client's queries respect at least the updates they have made, by keeping a vector timestamp "prev" for each client.
-Therefore updated ratings can be queried by movie/user id and the new rating should be present in the data returned by the server.
+- Consistent service - client's queries respect at least the updates they have made, by keeping a vector timestamp "prev" per client.
+Therefore updated rating/s can be queried by movie/user id and the rating/s should be present in the data returned.

  - Global ordering of updates - Ensured by sending and storing the date/time of when each update was sent.